codeaudit/SayKitSDK/Tour/01-overview.md

 ### Command Recognizers

 On the other hand, what if the user wants to start the conversation by issuing a command?
 SayKit provides **Command Recognizers** to listen for these commands at any time.
 The recognizers are able to interpret user speech as commands and send these commands to any interested parties.

+Again, SayKit provides a selection of extendable built-in recognizers (such as the `SAYSearchCommandRecognizer` or `SAYHelpCommandRecognizer`) that are capable of understanding a variety of user speech patterns, and tools exist to create your own recognizers as well.

 To read more about this, [skip to the Command Recognition Section](./03-command-recognition.md).

 ### Audio Output

-TODO: Introduce audio events, tracks, and sources, but don't get too jargon-y.
-Just a couple sentences.
+On the other end of a conversational interface is the audio output that is presented through the device speakers.
+The app's voice.

+Of course, SayKit includes all the nuts and bolts required to manage an audio queue -- handling timing issues, integrating a speech synthesizer, feeding .wav files to audio players -- but it presents a higher-level set of protocols to let a developer think less about mechanics and more on user experience.

 To read more about this, [skip to the Audio Output Section](./04-audio-output.md).